openfoodfacts/search-a-licious/frontend/README.md

 We tend to factor code when it make sense using mixins, for example as there are lots of component that needs the search results, there is a mixin than contains the logic to register to such events (see `search-results-ctl.ts`).

+## Writing documentation

+We render the reference on web components using [`api-viewer`](https://api-viewer.open-wc.org/docs) web component.

+Please comply with JSDoc and [document every property / slots](https://api-viewer.open-wc.org/docs/guide/writing-jsdoc/) etc. on each web components.

 ## Tools